Guide to Concrete Driveway Sealers

 Choosing the best concrete sealer for your driveway is critical.
 As you might expect, the better the sealer, the better the protection.
 Which type of sealer to use, however, is not always such a clear-cut decision.
 Let’s take a closer look at the most common types of concrete sealers and how well they can protect your driveway and outdoor concrete.

-• Acrylic Concrete Driveway Sealers: Commonly marketed as “wet look” sealers, or “high-gloss” finish concrete driveway sealers.
+- Acrylic Concrete Driveway Sealers: Commonly marketed as “wet look” sealers, or “high-gloss” concrete driveway sealers.
 Acrylic concrete sealers work by depositing a thin shell on the surface of your driveway.
 They are inexpensive and easy to find in stores.
-Acrylic, however, is the least durable type of driveway sealer.
+However, acrylic sealers are the least durable type of driveway sealer.
 While the shiny and glossy appearance may look great for a week or two, it will begin to get dull and fade very quickly.
 You can expect the coating to wear away unevenly, especially on driveways and surfaces that see vehicle traffic.
 Be prepared to re-apply every year!
+As a rule, we do not use acrylic sealers on driveways, as they are very slippery when wet.

 Be careful when an “expert” recommends using an epoxy coating or on your concrete driveway or outdoor concrete.
 While they do provide excellent protection from abrasion and chemical spills, but they are susceptible to UV rays, yellowing, and most importantly, they trap all moisture moving through the concrete.
 Moisture below an epoxy sealer will cause bubbling, delamination, and floor failure.
 Plus, they can be slippery when wet.